hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 To some extent, you could say most of these things about AI research.
 None of the systems that we call "AI" are genuinely intelligent in any meaningful  sense, and genuine artificial intelligence seems nowhere on the horizon, though people debate this.
 Yet, I do think we have algorithms that relate to aspects of human intelligence, and provide useful metaphors for human intelligence.

-I also wish I had good places to submit papers related to artistic algorithms (when the papers aren't suitable for teh big conferences), but I've been hestitant to submit to creativity conferences because I'm not sure I believe in their goals.
-Maybe I should just submit anyway?
+I also wish I had good places to submit papers related to artistic algorithms (when the papers aren't suitable for the big conferences), but I've been hestitant to submit to creativity conferences because I'm not sure I believe in their goals.
+Maybe I should just submit my NPR-ish papers to ICCC anyway, and ignore claims of CC, the way we mostly ignore claims of machine intelligence at AI conferences?

 Even if I'm right that there's no such thing as CC, I expect that the CC community will still do worthwhile research, and build interesting systems.